Other products

 Shelf life of the veterinary medicinal product as packaged for sale: 3 years.

-A clear Type III glass bottle containing 2 ml of product.
-The bottle is closed with a polypropylene child-resistant closure and a high-density polyethylene liner integrated with a low-density polyethylene adapter.
+A clear Type III glass bottle containing 2 ml of veterinary medicinal product.
+The bottle is closed with a polypropylene child-resistant closure and a high-density polyethylene liner integrated with a lowdensity polyethylene adapter.
 A 1 ml low-density polyethylene oral syringe is included in the box.
 The syringe is graduated in increments of 0.1 ml.

 Orion Corporation

-Detailed information on this veterinary medicinal product is available on the website of the European Medicines Agency (http://www.ema.europa.eu/).
+Detailed information on this veterinary medicinal product is available in the Union Product Database (https://medicines.health.europa.eu/veterinary).

 Cat icon